Guides to get you going

 - Using the Authorize Application API, the application redirects the user, along with the request token, to E*TRADE.
 There the user logs in to E*TRADE and grants the application limited access to the user's account.
 E*TRADE generates a verification code, which is passed to the application (manually by the user, or automatically via a callback).

 - The application uses the verification code to acquire an access token that grants temporary access to that user's account.
 This is done with the Get Access Token API.

-- The access token is included with all requests to the E*TRADE API, identifying the user and authorizing the application.
+- You will need to use the access token obtained from Get Access Token API but NOT request token for calling E*TRADE API.
+The access token should be included with all requests to the E*TRADE API, for identifying the user and authorizing the application.

 As mentioned above, when the user authorizes the application, the E*TRADE website generates a verification code that must be passed to the application.
 One approach is for the user to simply copy the code and paste it into the application.
 A much better solution is for E*TRADE to automatically redirect the user back to the application, using a callback URL with the verification code added as a query parameter, as shown in these example URLs:

 Using a callback requires that the callback URL be associated with your consumer key in the E*TRADE system.
 To request this, log in to your E*TRADE account and send a secure message to Customer Service.
 Select the subject "Technical Issues" and the topic "E*TRADE API".
 State that you would like to have a callback configured, and specify your consumer key and the desired callback URL.
 Your callback URL can be just a simple address, or can also include query parameters.

 Once the callback is configured, two system behaviors are changed: